Where to insert the thermometer in a turkey

 Best Location for Accurate Reading

-Consejo sobre la temperatura del pavo
+Consejo de temperatura del pavo

 Placing the Probe to Avoid Bones